litestar-org/litestar/docs/tutorials/sqlalchemy/2-serialization-plugin.rst

 Compare handlers before and after Serialization Plugin
 ======================================================

-Once more, lets compare the sets of application handlers before and after our refactoring:
+Once more, let's compare the sets of application handlers before and after our refactoring:

 .. tab-set::